Sep

 ~ Humble Pie when the menu used to change

-• a gravatar cswiii Said:
+• cswiii Said:

 Seriously missing Red Palace right now.
 Still no news about any impending relocation — the domain name now points to a domain parking — although WHOIS still indicates that it has local ownership.

-• a gravatar Seann Said:
+• Seann Said:

 I second the Mr. Dunderbaks!
 Really miss that place.

-• a gravatar Holly Said:
+• Holly Said:

 I gotta put in my Dad’s Soda Shop in Cameron Village.
 I miss his egg salad, pimento cheese, bean soup, lemonades….mmmmm